kremers/cblog/README.md

 Tech goal:

 * High scalable
-* No data stored at application servers
+* No data stored on application servers
 * Optional caching with memcached
 * Binary data in S3, other data in MongoDB (sessions, posts, ...)
 * "Reference" building for a clojure web stack